AG7GN/nexus-audio/README.md

 	master="fepi-capture" channels=1 channel_map="mono" \
 	master_channel_map="front-right" remix=no

-This tells PulsAudio to create separate left and right channel playback (sink) and capture (source) virtual interfaces that we can tell [ALSA](https://alsa-project.org/wiki/Main_Page) to use for those ham radio applications like Direwolf, which can't use PulseAudio directly.
+This tells PulsAudio to create separate left and right channel playback (sink) and capture (source) virtual interfaces that we can tell ALSA to use for those ham radio applications like Direwolf that can't use PulseAudio directly.

-The next lines in `$HOME/.config/pulse/default.pa` are not related to the Fe-Pi.
+The next lines in `$HOME/.config/pulse/default.pa` are not related to the Fe-Pi:

 	# Create a stereo combined sink for the headphone and HDMI audio interfaces
 	# so we don't have to know which is active at any given time